Comfy, lightweight sneakers are my go-to shoes. I want them to look good and let me walk for miles.

 - Not easy to slip on & off (best to untie laces first)

-These runners are nice and soft.
+These sneakers are nice and soft.
 There is no breaking in needed.
 That's unusual for my overly sensitive feet.

 They feel lovely and lightweight to wear too.
 My size 9 UK women's flex experience run 10 shoe weighs 240g.